Nanjing Massacre: Battle of Nanjing

-Civilian evacuation

-With the relocation of the capital of China and the reports of Japanese brutality, most of the civilian population fled Nanjing out of fear.
-Wealthy families were the first to flee, leaving Nanjing in automobiles, followed by the evacuation of the middle class and then the poor, while only the destitute lowest class such as the ethnic Tanka boat people remained behind.
-Three quarters of the population had fled Nanjing before the Japanese arrived.

-Massacre
+The Nanjing Massacre

-From December 13, 1937, the Japanese Army engaged in random murder, wartime rape, looting, arson, and other war crimes.
-Such crime continued from three to six weeks depending on the types of crime.
-The first three weeks were more intense.
+As early as December 4, the Japanese Army had been engaging in random murder, torture, wartime rape, looting, arson, and other war crimes in the Nanjing area.
+These crimes skyrocketed after the Nanjing's capture on December 13, and continued for several weeks depending on the types of crime.
+The first three weeks were the most intense.
+Atrocities persisted in the Nanjing area for several months, both within the walled city and in the surrounding countryside, until the establishment of the new ruling government on March 28, 1938.

 A group of foreign expatriates headed by Rabe had formed a 15-man International Committee for the Nanking Safety Zone on November 22 and mapped out the Nanking Safety Zone in order to safeguard civilians in the city.

 In a diary entry from Minnie Vautrin on December 15, 1937, she wrote about her experiences in the Safety Zone:

 The Japanese have looted widely yesterday and today, have destroyed schools, have killed citizens, and raped women.
 One thousand disarmed Chinese soldiers, whom the International Committee hoped to save, were taken from them and by this time are probably shot or bayoneted.
 In our South Hill House Japanese broke the panel of the storeroom and took out some old fruit juice and a few other things.

-Massacre contest

-In 1937, the Osaka Mainichi Shimbun and its sister newspaper, the Tokyo Nichi Nichi Shimbun, covered a contest between two Japanese officers, Toshiaki Mukai and Tsuyoshi Noda of the Japanese 16th Division.
-The two men were described as vying to be the first to kill 100 people with a sword before the capture of Nanjing.
-From Jurong to Tangshan (two cities in Jiangshu Province, China), Mukai had killed 89 people while Noda had killed 78.
-The contest continued because neither had killed 100 people.
-By the time they had arrived at Zijin Mountain, Noda had killed 105 people while Mukai had killed 106 people.
-Both officers supposedly surpassed their goal during the heat of battle, making it impossible to determine which officer had actually won the contest.
-Therefore, according to journalists Asami Kazuo and Suzuki Jiro, writing in the Tokyo Nichi Nichi Shimbun of December 13, they decided to begin another contest to kill 150 people.

-Rape

-The International Military Tribunal for the Far East estimated that 20,000 women, including some children and the elderly, were raped during the occupation, with Yale University claiming over 80,000 rapes.
-A large number of rapes were done systematically by the Japanese soldiers as they went from door to door, searching for girls, with many women being captured and gang-raped.
-The women were often killed immediately after being raped, often through explicit mutilation, such as by penetrating vaginas with bayonets, long sticks of bamboo, or other objects.
+Organized massacres of Chinese prisoners of war and male civilians

+"Mopping-up operations"

+The fighting in Nanjing continued beyond the night of December 12–13, following the Japanese Army's capture of the remaining gates and entrance into the city.
+The Japanese army continued to encounter sporadic resistance from the remaining Chinese forces for several days, as many units were attempting to break out of the Japanese lines.

+The Japanese military determined that they needed to eliminate any remaining Chinese soldiers hidden within the city.
+However, the search process used an arbitrary criteria for identifying former Chinese soldiers.
+Chinese males who were deemed to be in good health were automatically presumed to be a soldier.
+During this operation, Japanese forces committed atrocities against the Chinese population.

+The criteria used in identifying former soldiers was often arbitrary, as was the case with one Japanese company which apprehended all men with "shoe sores, callouses on the face, extremely good posture, and/or sharp-looking eyes".
+For this reason many civilians were taken at the same time.

+According to George Fitch, head of Nanjing's YMCA, "rickshaw coolies, carpenters, and other laborers are frequently taken".
+Chinese police officers and firefighters were also targeted, with even street sweepers and Buddhist burial workers from the Red Swastika Society being marched away on suspicion of being soldiers.
+Those who fled at the approach of any Japanese soldiers risked being shot.The rounding-up and mass killings of male civilians and captured POWs were referred to euphemistically as "mopping-up operations" in Japanese communiqués, in a manner "just like the Germans were to talk about 'processing' or 'handling' Jews".